fortkn0x/Python-Day-Five-/README.md

 `print(weapons[3]`
 Try to write a while-loop that prints out each element of the list. print("one of my favorite weapons in minecraft is " + weapons[i])

 After that, show them that they can build a list using .append and input.
 Have them write the program together and then they can take turns one-by-one inputting a single element.
+Maybe they can write a story together line-by-line and then print it out with a for-loop after.